Tips for Living in Your RV During the Winter

 The fact that they’re only 250 watts helps because they don’t drain enough power to flip breakers (that is unless you have a lot of other things going).

-By taking this approach in combination with the skirting we were able to create an enclosed space which would be heated by the two space heaters.
+By taking this approach in combination with the skirting we were able to create an enclosed space that would be heated by the two space heaters.
 The ultimate goal here was to make sure the air surrounding our tanks remained above freezing, and it worked, Yay!!

 Always use safety precautions when using space heaters!